RostamVPN/mullvadvpn-app/ios/BuildInstructions.md

 you do not intend to generate screenshots for the app.

-Ensure you have a valid build profile for a development build for both MullvadVPN and PacketTunnel, both need the `packet-tunnel-provider-systemextension` NetworkExtension entitlement.
+Ensure you have a valid build profile for a development build for both RostamVPN and PacketTunnel, both need the `packet-tunnel-provider-systemextension` NetworkExtension entitlement.

 # The following instructions are only relevant for release builds.